Background Information about the Ozone Hole

 months due to limited observation coverage by the ozone monitoring instrument.

-Analysis from the NOAA-18 SBUV/2 to see the status of the current ozone
+Analysis from OMPS S-NPP to see the current status of Antarctic ozone.

 Below is a table of geographic areas to be used as